 Lily Transportation Corp. knows how difficult transitioning from military to civilian life can be, which is one of the many reasons why we strive to be one of the most veteran-friendly companies around.
 If you’re looking to find one of the best jobs after the military, then look no further than the truck driving and logistics industry.

-Here are five ways that a truck driving career with Lily Transportation can provide you with the stability, support, and opportunities you’re looking for:
+Here are four ways that a truck driving career with Lily Transportation can provide you with the stability, support, and opportunities you’re looking for:

 1) Lily is Actively Hiring Veterans